DSpace/RestContract/qaevents.md

     * ENRICH/MISSING/PROJECT: fills `acronym`, `code`, `funder`, `fundingProgram`, `jurisdiction` and `title`

 Exposed links:
-* topic: link to the topic to which the event belong to
+* topic: link to the topic to which the event belong to (see [qatopics](qatopics.md))
-* target: link to the item that represent the targe to whom the suggestion apply
+* target: link to the item that represent the targe to whom the quality assurance event apply
-* related: link to a second item that is involved in the qa events (i.e. the project item)
+* related: link to an optional second item that is involved in the qa events (i.e. the project item for OpenAIRE ENRICH/MISSING/PROJECT event)

 Status codes:
 * 200 Ok - if the operation succeed